-The battery life of a heated jacket depends mainly on two factors, namely how high the temperature setting on the jacket is and the capacity of the power bank.
+The battery life of a heated jackets depends mainly on two factors, namely how high the temperature setting on the jacket is and the capacity of the power bank.

 For certain (not all), extended life batteries are available and some models require batteries to be purchased separately, which gives you the chance to buy the battery that best suits your specific needs.

 Another issue that can affect the battery life is whether or not you choose to charge a portable device from one of the USB-enabled pockets.
-This, of course, will also drain the battery.
+This, of course, will also drain the battery pack.

 Some jackets now feature heated sleeves or attachable gloves in addition to breast and back panels.
 This will also impact the life of the battery, as there are more areas requiring electrical charge.
 Some leading designs actually allow the wearer to adjust heat zones separately (for example, heating your pockets at full temperature while reducing the temperature of the back zone), which could also affect the battery life.

-Two factors are especially important with regards to the battery; these are the voltage and the milliampere hour.
+Two factors are especially important with regards to battery powered jackets; these are the voltage and the milliampere hour.
 Batteries with a higher voltage will enable the jacket to reach higher temperatures, while the milliampere hour pertains to the battery’s overall capacity.
-Consider this well before purchasing any type of heated garment.
+Consider this well before purchasing any type of heated vest or garment.

 5. Are These Jackets Safe?